 Rafael presented on behalf of the WG on Anthropometry Data Quality (ADQ), which is part of the TEAM noted above.
 The TEAM was formed in 2015, with the goal of advising WHO and UNICEF on global nutrition monitoring.
-The task of coordinating the various TEAM WGs and achieving consensus between the DHS, MICS and SMART has been enormously challenging; though progress was evident at the recent meeting in Atlanta (June 2018).
+The task of coordinating the various TEAM WGs and achieving consensus the DHS, MICS and SMART has been enormously challenging; though progress was evident at the recen between the DHS, MICS and SMART has been enormously challenging; though progress was evident at the recent meeting in Atlanta (June 2018).